-- NOTE: Scrums are not to be formed in the 6 12 year age groups. - (15) Where an infringement, or an error, has occurred and a scrum normally be formed (in the International Laws), the "Chance Rule" shall apply and play-the-ball used to recommence play, but no closer than 5 metres from the touch line and goal line.
+NOTE: Scrums are not to be formed in the 6 - 12 year age groups.

+(15) Where an infringement, or an error, has occurred and a scrum normally be formed (in the International Laws), the non-offending team shall play the ball to recommence play, but no closer than 5 metres from the touch line and goal line.

-Where there has been an infringement involving the Referee, a Touch Judge or a spectator (a mutual infringement), the Referee accidentally blows the whistle, or the ball bursts, the "Chance Rule" shall apply and the team last in possession will be awarded a play-the-ball.
+Where there has been an infringement involving the Referee, a Touch Judge or a spectator (a mutual infringement), the Referee accidentally blows the whistle, or the ball bursts, the team which would have had the scrum feed (in the International Laws of the Game) will be awarded a play-theball.
 For a mutual infringement, this will be the attacking team (team with the territorial advantage).
 The initial play-the-ball will not be counted for the purposes of the tag count (i.e. A new set of 6 tags will begin).

-NOTE: Refer to page 6 for Chance Rule
+NOTE: Refer to page 6 for Chance Rule (Under 6's only)